310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endbubble %}

 {% bubble Keito %}
-W-What are you on about?!
+W-What are you on about!?
 Explain, Morisawa!
 I might be able to help!

 <th>(And while I'm pretending to be worried, I’ll move away from Sakuma-san and… sneakily get closer to Morisawa and talk to him quietly.)</th>
 {% endbubble %}